avery-rock/chiaroscuro/gallery.md

 Chiaroscuro produces unsettling drawings that are never the same twice.
-All of these drawings show the same teapot with the same algorithm parameters and were drawn in about 30 minutes.
+All of these drawings show the same teapot with the same system parameters.
+All drawing times were around 30 minutes unless otherwise noted.

 ![Teapot drawing](images/drawings/teapot1.png)